eecs-330/winter2020/pages/reflections.md

 > Cooper’s lecture on accessibility was very interesting to me, so a course focusing on tools to make websites/apps more accessible or a project course with a focus on accessibility would be cool.

 ## General Reflections
-### My Reflections
+### Mine
-I found this experience to be really frustrating: I went over these concepts, gave students Lynda.com videos to review, and yet when it came time to do the assignment, students complained and whined that "no one taught me any of that."
+I found the web dev experience to be really frustrating: I went over these concepts in lecture, live coded, and recorded all of my lectures.
+I also assigned students Lynda.com / Safari Books videos to review that went over all of the relevant ideas.
+And yet when it came time to do the assignment, students complained and whined that "no one taught me any of that."
 I think it's because no one came to lecture and assumed the assignment would be easy...so students perceived that they "had to teach themselves everything."
 In 130, doing these same activities was uneventful, even enjoyable to students.
 Honestly, this class has a culture of complaining that I didn't understand, nor have I experienced teaching other classes.

-IDK what to make of it.
+I was also frustrated because I believed that the assignments were both valuable and doable.
+Perhaps if there had just been more time, and if I had held people more accountable to coming to lecture / doing the videos, things would have gone smoother.
+On the other hand, it's worth asking what new tensions would have emerged...

+I also MOSSed HW5 (Javascript Assignment), and 20 students (almost 15%) had an unacceptably high level of code similarity (i.e. copied from one another).
+After speaking with many of these pairs (which took ~two days of my time), they seemed surprised that it wasn't OK to have nearly identical code.
+In many of the cases, I couldn't tell whether that "surprise" was genuine or manipulative, but this is yet another symptom of a problematic class culture, IMO.

-### Student Reflections
+### Students
 Students' reflections were also mixed.
 Here is a sample:

 **Pros**